auoie/eggheadioCourses/README.md

 ## Notes

 I don't remember what the `./docker/` folder is for.
-The folder `./egghead/` is a draft of the API using Chakra UI.
+The folder `./egghead/` is a draft of the frontend using Chakra UI.
 Basically, this application uses `bot` to fetch the contents of `https://egghead.io/courses` and then renders it with `frontend-tailwind`.

 It gets the output json with